A Tuber of a Gourd

 My letter to the winner.

 I will admit: the winner misunderstood the letter, which I felt bad about — but as soon as I clarified that they were still getting their wig and the letter was to make absolutely certain that it was no longer a contest prize and John had nothing to do with this transaction, they were in total understanding and we continued on with producing their wig.
-They were 100% receiving a custom fit, styled wig that would retail far more than the cost of $150 in material, so it just didn’t make sense as to why John acted out so foolishly other than I hurt his fragile ego because I wouldn’t be subservient to his demands.
+They were 100% receiving a custom fit, styled wig that would retail far more than the cost of $150 in material, so it just didn’t make sense as to why John acted out so foolishly other than I hurt his fragile ego because I wouldn’t be subservient to his demands or threats.

 Even though everything with the winner’s wig was on track, John still went on Facebook to publicly post libelous claims that I scammed him and the winner telling others not to do business with me.